Gut Health 2.0: How Your Microbiome Controls More Than Digestion(Part 2)

 4. Have you taken antibiotics in the past year?

-6. Do you experience unexplained fatigue during the day?
+6. Do you experience unexplained daytime fatigue?

 7. Do you have frequent gas or abdominal discomfort?